 Check the latest mortgage rates with Credible, a leading lending marketplace where banks compete for your business.
 You’ll get real quotes in minutes to take advantage of all-time low mortgage rates.

 Readers, what has your experience been with getting a conforming mortgage and a jumbo mortgage in this environment?
-How is the mortgage industry and real estate market where you live?
-If the demand for real estate is high where you live, why do you think that is?
-Where do you see weakness in real estate?
-If you work in the mortgage lending industry I’d love to hear your insights too.
+How is the state of the mortgage industry and real estate market where you live?
+The state of the mortgage industry continues to be tight post-pandemic.
+Make sure you are pre-approved and buy responsibly.